tmtsoftware/esw-observing-simulation/README.md

 - `sample-configs` folder has sample configuration files which will be used while providing neccessary configs to start simulation also these files are for future reference.
 All these files in production would be present in svn of config service.
 - `apps` & `simulation` folder's has pre-configured setup for starting a simulation.
 These folders need not require any modification for an observation.
-- `integration` folder has automated integration tests which demonstrates, commands(Setup/Observe) flowing from top level component(esw-sequencer) to the lowest component(assembly).

 ## Run complete simulation